-In the manufacturing of chemicals, petrochemicals, pharmaceuticals, bioenergy etc., after the initial mixing-reactions, there is always the necessity to remove the mother liquor from the process slurry.
-In some cases, the liquid is the valuable component, in some cases it is the solids and in other cases it is both compounds.
-The nature of the requirements will determine the type of equipment needed for the separation process.
+In the manufacturing of chemicals, petrochemicals, pharmaceuticals, etc., after the initial mixing-reactions, there is always the necessity to remove the mother liquor from the process slurry.
+In some cases, the liquid is the valuable component, some cases it is the solids and in other cases it is both compounds.
+The nature of the requirements determines the type of equipment needed for the separation process.
+This paper provides an overview of separation equipment and then continues with a detailed view of technologies that can remove - recover small particle fines.